nawrotlab/larvaworld/README.md

 **Run Larvaworld**

-Larvaworld-GUI can be run directly from linux terminal.
+Larvaworld can be run directly from linux terminal.
-The executable files are in `larvaworld/run` directory.

-    cd run

    Larvaworld-GUI